Trago Mills: Trago Family Fun Park

+As part of its scaling down of business, the family fun park closed at the end of 2025 with just the miniature railway remaining open.

 Falmouth

 The Falmouth store, near the National Maritime Museum Cornwall, is the smallest of the four.

 Merthyr Tydfil

 After owning a former factory site in Merthyr Tydfil in South Wales for nearly a decade, work began on the new shopping centre in autumn 2016.
 The site's multi-million pound store has 17 small towers.
 The store opened in April 2018.